khosbilegt/maori-player-v2/kotahi-app/src/lib/README.md

 # Redux API Integration

-This directory contains the Redux Toolkit Query (RTK Query) API integration for the Kotahi app, translated from the original frontend API client.
+This directory contains the Redux Toolkit Query (RTK Query) API integration for the Tokotoko app, translated from the original frontend API client.

 ## Files